avnet-iotconnect/iotc-azurertos-sdk/README.md

   * It is also recommended to close the "Globals" window, next to the "Outline" in the top right dock.
 It may be causing hangs during debugging and perspective switching.
   * Select the bottom-middle dock "Installed SDKs" tab and install the MCUExpresso SDK for your board.
-   For MaaxBoardRT board, it uses MIMX1170-EVK's SDK.
-Keep subdirectories selected, but unselect the actual project's "sample" directory
+Keep subdirectories selected, but unselect the actual mimxrt1060 sample directory
-* For Avnet MaaxBoardRT, NXP MIMXRT1060 and other boards supported by MCUXpresso integration with AzureRTOS, you can also use the *-nxp* prefix projects.
-For those types of projects, follow the instructions at the [nxpdemos](samples/nxpdemos).
-* For SAM E54 Xplaineed Pro:
+* For SAM E54 Xplained Pro:
   * Download and install MPLAB X IDE 5.45.
 IDE 5.40 has a known issue right now, so please use 5.35, or 5.45 and newer.
   * Download and install the MPLAB XC32/32++ Compiler 2.4.0 or later.
   (Buy the subscripiton for XC32 pro compiler if needs OTA feature because of the size optimization for the dual bank OTA)